skip to content

 3. A detailed statement of proposed research (not exceeding two sides of A4)

 Two letters of reference are needed for the internal selection round, one of which should be external to Cambridge.
 The second reference can be either internal or external to Cambridge.
-Please ask your referees to send references directly to Miyoung Kim, Faculty Research Administrator (researchadmin@mmll.cam.ac.uk) by the closing date (5pm on Monday 30 October 2023).
+Referees should (a) state in what capacity they know you (b) comment on the proposed research and the extent to which it will make a difference to your field of research, and (c) provide an appraisal of your academic and personal qualities for carrying out the research proposal and how this will contribute to your career development.
+References are subject to a word limit of 500 words.
+Please ask your referees to send references directly to Miyoung Kim, Faculty Research Administrator (researchadmin@mmll.cam.ac.uk) by the closing date (5pm on Thursday 31 October 2024).

 (NB.
 If you are selected by the INT to be submitted to the Leverhulme competition, three references will be required at that stage, with a maximum of one from Cambridge.)